Err0r-ICA/Phishbait/README.md

-# Phishbait - 100% working Phishing Tool (38 websites)
+# Phishbait - 100% working Phishing Tool (38 Websites)
 ### "Send This Link to The Victim: (nothing appears)" patched!!

 ## Installation